CHAN-dong/LBTree/README.md

 | **DBLP** | A real-world bibliographic dataset constructed from the official **DBLP** source.
 It contains **7,772,904** papers, where each paper is treated as an object and its title is used to extract keywords. |
 | **SYN** | A synthetic dataset with **10,000,000** objects and **10,000** distinct keywords.
 Each object is associated with a simulated keyword set, and synthetic workloads are generated to mimic realistic query locality and popularity skew. |

-Please prepare the corresponding local dataset and workload files before running the scripts.

 ---

 ## Notes